About the Service

 JusticeNet has established Homeless Legal to replace the 'Housing Legal Clinic' previously operated by the Welfare Rights Centre.
 The Housing Legal Clinic closed in June 2019 following a decision by State Government to discontinue funding for the service.

 Where can I get help from Homeless Legal?

-Homeless Legal will commence from two initial outreach locations:
+Homeless Legal has commenced from two initial outreach locations: